 |DR. DREIMER'S DRIVEL||LIMERICK LANE||WEEKLY QUOTATION||BANNER||FEEDBACK/NEWS||MUSIC DESCRIPTION/DOWNLOAD||WORDS/USAGE PET PEEVES|

-When Google shows us forty pages of references to Dr. Dreimer, we are mightily pleased; if Google shows only twenty-eight, we simply conclude that Google has become exceedingly lazy, or displays shockingly poor judgment in determining what is important in the world.
+When Google shows us many pages of references to Dr. Dreimer, we are mightily pleased; if Google shows only a modest number, we simply conclude that Google has become exceedingly lazy, or displays shockingly poor judgment in determining what is important in the world.

 Our next step is to see if any of our Observations -- the ones planted in the Quote Garden -- have been plucked for display on other sites.
+Some of them appear in the link: Images for dr. idel dreimer.
 We assume that these are the most "popular."

 Here is an approximate list: